warwickallen/algorithmic-pattern-generator/AS-BUILT.md

 ### File Structure

-All files are self-contained and can be deployed to any static hosting service:
+All files are self-contained and can be deployed to any static hosting service.
+Serve `public/` as the web root:

 - GitHub Pages
 - Netlify